Dayarathna Ranatunga

-Dr. Ranatunga Arachchige Dayarathna Ranatunga (Sinhala:දයාරත්න රණතුංග: born 29 October 1940), popularly as Dayarathna Ranatunga, is a Sri Lankan singer and music director.
+Dr. Ranatunga Arachchige Dayarathna Ranatunga (Sinhala: දයාරත්න රණතුංග; born 29 October 1940), popularly known as Dayarathna Ranatunga, is a Sri Lankan singer and music director.
 One of the most honored singers of Sri Lanka, Dayarathna is considered as an icon in Ragadhari music in Sri Lanka.

 Early life

 Dayaratne was born on 29 October 1940 as the youngest child to a family of six in Nawala, Nugegoda.
 His father, Charles Peter Ranatunga, was a school principal and his mother, Dona Maslin Kolombage, was a housewife.
 He completed his education from Ananda Sastralaya, Kotte.
 After his SSC exam, he attended Zahira College, Colombo and studied in the Maths stream.
 During his years in school, he excelled at Volleyball and Wrestling.

 Dayarathna's elder sister, Somalatha Ranatunga, is also a singer.
 Dayarathna's maternal uncle D. M. Kolambage was the first Sinhala announcer at the Radio Ceylon.

 He was married to Prof. Amara Ranatunga (born as Dona Amara Kasthuriarachchi) where they got registered on 8 August 1963 and celebrated their wedding on 30 January 1964.
 Amara was born on 22 August 1939 at Hanwella as the fifth child of the family with eleven siblings.
 Her father, Don Wiyolis Kasthuriarachchi, was the Head Master of the Hanwella Primary School.
 Her mother, Dona Alpinona Meegahapola, was a housewife.
 She completed her education at Hanwella Central College.
 In 1961, Amara entered Bhatkhande University in India where she later became the first Sri Lankan Professor in Hindustani classical music in the University of Visual and performing arts.

 On 16 October 2018, Amara died at the age of 79 while receiving treatment at a private hospital for a heart attack.
 Her remains were brought to the University of the Visual & Performing Arts at 1.00 pm and later the final rites were held at the Borella General Cemetery on 18 October 2018.

 The couple has two sons: Nanditha Sarada and Pulasthi Indika, and a daughter, Kumudumathie Rupashika.
 Their son Pulasthi sang the song Senpathiyan Gena Nawpathiyan Gena with his mother Amara at the age of eight.
 Nanditha is married to Sadhana Abeysekara, who is the granddaughter of late songstress Wasantha Sandanayake.
 Sadhana's sister, Supriya, is also a popular singer in Sri Lanka.